auth0-samples/auth0-django-api/01-Authorization/README.md

-You can also try to do a GET to [http://localhost:8000/api/private-scoped/](http://localhost:8000/api/private-scoped) which will throw an error if you don't send an access token with the scope `read:agenda` signed with RS256 with the appropriate issuer and audience in the Authorization header.
+You can also try to do a GET to [http://localhost:8000/api/private-scoped/](http://localhost:8000/api/private-scoped) which will throw an error if you don't send an access token with the scope `read:messages` signed with RS256 with the appropriate issuer and audience in the Authorization header.

 # Running the example with Docker